mpy-dev/micropython-decimal-number/README.md

         decimals = 8
         positive = False

 The precision of **DecimalNumber** is mainly limited by available memory and procesing power. **DecimalNumber** uses the concept **scale**, which is the number of decimal places that the class uses for its numbers and operations.
-The concept is similar to the use of 'scale' in the calculator an language <a href="https://www.gnu.org/software/bc/manual/html_mono/bc.html" target="_blank">*bc*</a>.
+The concept is similar to the use of 'scale' in the calculator an language [*bc*](https://www.gnu.org/software/bc/manual/html_mono/bc.html).
 The default value for **scale** is 16.
 It is a global value of the class that can be changed at any time.
 For rounding, **DecimalNumber** uses [*round half to even*](https://en.wikipedia.org/wiki/Rounding#Round_half_to_even).

 ## Performance ##

 All the internal operations of **DecimalNumber** are done with integers (*int* built-in type of Python) and the number of decimals are adjusted according to the operation.
-It is fast, but not as fast as Python's *decimal* class because **DecimalNumber** is pure Python and *decimal* is written in C. The *test* folder contains the file "*perf_decimal_number.py*" that calculates the performance of **DecimalNumber** on the device it runs.
+It is fast, but not as fast as Python's *decimal* class because **DecimalNumber** is pure Python and *decimal* is written in C. The *test* folder contains the file "*perf_decimal_number.py*" that calculates the performance of **DecimalNumber** on the device where it runs.
 This is the output of that program executed on a [*Raspberry Pi Pico*](https://www.raspberrypi.org/products/raspberry-pi-pico/).
 Basic operations take about one millisecond with scale = 16:

     +---------------------------------------------------------------+
     |  SYSTEM INFORMATION                                           |